-Boxmoor Primary School will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.
+The Astley Cooper School will ensure the child protection policy is available publicly via the school website..

-Parents should be informed prior to a Child Protection Contact Referral, unless it is considered to do so might place the child at increased risk of significant harm by:
+Parents should be informed prior to Child Protection Contact Referral, unless it is considered to do so might place the child at increased risk of significant harm by:

-- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed; - Leading to an unreasonable delay; - Leading to the risk of loss of evidential material;
+- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed; - Leading to an unreasonable delay; - Leading to the risk of loss of evidential material; - Placing a member of staff from any agency at risk.